cleanlab/examples/README.md

 ./run_all_notebooks.sh
 ```

-For example 6, please follow the instructions in the readme of the folder.
+For examples 6-7, please follow the instructions in the `README` of each folder.

 ## Older Examples